 Salt and pepper to taste

-2. Stir in broth, carrots and corn. **if using fresh corn kernels, break dekerneled cobs in half and place into pot.
+3. Stir in broth, potatoes and corn.
 Bring to a boil.
 Lower heat to a simmer, cover and cook until tender, approximately 15 minutes.